Randall Delgado: Chicago White Sox

 On January 12, 2019, Delgado signed a minor league deal with the Chicago White Sox.
 He was released on March 20, 2019.

 Kansas City T-Bones

 On April 15, 2019, Delgado signed with the Kansas City T-Bones of the independent American Association.

 New York Yankees

 On May 24, 2019, Delgado's contract was purchased by the New York Yankees and he was assigned to the Triple-A Scranton/Wilkes-Barre RailRiders.
-He became a free agent following the 2019 season.
+In 10 starts for Scranton, he struggled to a 2–5 record and 6.49 ERA with 44 strikeouts across 51 1/3 innings pitched.
+Delgado elected free agency following the season on November 4.

 Gastonia Honey Hunters

 On May 6, 2022, Delgado signed with the Gastonia Honey Hunters of the Atlantic League of Professional Baseball.
-He was released on September 1, 2022.
+In 16 games (7 starts) for Gastonia, Delgado pitched to a 3.23 ERA with 42 strikeouts and one save in 39 innings of work.
+He was released by the Honey Hunters on September 1.

+Lake Country DockHounds

+On June 6, 2023, Delgado signed with the Lake Country DockHounds of the American Association of Professional Baseball.
+In 10 starts for the DockHounds, he posted a 5–2 record and 3.88 ERA with 61 strikeouts in 60 1/3 innings pitched.

+Uni-President Lions

+On August 4, 2023, Delgado's contract was purchased by the Uni-President Lions of the Chinese Professional Baseball League (CPBL) in Taiwan.
+In his sole season in Taiwan, Delgado appeared in 7 regular season games, recorded 5 wins and 2 losses, and an ERA of 2.91.

+Leones de Yucatán

+On January 31, 2024, Delgado signed with the Leones de Yucatán of the Mexican League.
+In 8 starts for Yucatán, he logged a 3–2 record and 3.47 ERA with 27 strikeouts across 36 1/3 innings pitched.
+On June 18, Delgado was released by the Leones.

 International career

 Delgado was selected to represent Panama at the 2023 World Baseball Classic qualification.

 Pitching style

 Delgado throws five pitches: a four-seam fastball (90–93 mph), a two-seam fastball (88–91), a curveball (76–79), a changeup (79–83), and an occasional slider to right-handed hitters.